rdesutter/az-bc-hackathon-01/README.md

      - Authentication: SQL and Microsoft Entra authentication enabled
      - Networking: Allow Azure services and resources to access this server enabled
    - Azure Blob Storage account

+[[RDS:
+I've removed the DB creation, but kept the SQL Server as the DB is dropped and created in the python script.

+This solves also the strange error when attempting to apply the Azure SQL Db in the terraform:
+SQL Server was created, but during the DB, I got this.
+`` Error: reading SQL Server Blob Connection Policy Server (Subscription: "9d894bc7-836c-4caf-bea5-f570170528d1" │ Resource Group Name: "hack-rg-golden-buffalo"
+│ Server Name: "sql-awake-hedgehog"): unexpected status 404 (404 Not Found) with error: ParentResourceNotFound: Failed to perform 'read' on resource(s) of type 'servers/connectionPolicies', because the parent resource '/subscriptions/9d894bc7-836c-4caf-bea5-f570170528d1/resourceGroups/hack-rg-golden-buffalo/providers/Microsoft.Sql/servers/sql-awake-hedgehog' could not be found.``
+]]

 3. Generate a **SAS URL** for the blob storage container.
 Set the expiry date according to the planned lifecycle of your application.